| by Eric Englund

 not been devastating, but were merely temporary misadventures

 on the part of misguided individuals.
+As a

 quick aside, yes, I have seen some individuals become wealthy.